 Have you ever heard your partner, or maybe a friend, express the disconnect within their relationship?
 That disconnect is a lack of emotional intimacy.
 It means that the couple has either gone so long without working to stay close or never bothered to do that work in the first place.

-To go back to Schutte’s statement of intimacy being viewed through the lens of “in-to-me-see”, it’s important to note that it takes two parties to become emotionally intimate.
+To go back to Schutte’s statement of intimacy being viewed through the lens of “in-to-me-see,” it is essential to note that it takes two parties to become emotionally intimate.
 A husband could pour on the love, the respect, and passion to his wife, but if she’s not open to it, he will never get as close as he’d like.

 A wife can show up every day with love, admiration, respect, and trust in her husband, but he, too, must be open to receiving it.
-As men, we tend to stay closed off.
-We don’t let too many people in, so we are often the party that gets in the way of true emotional intimacy.
+Men tend to stay closed off.
+They don’t let too many people in, so they are often the party that gets in the way of true emotional intimacy.

 Emotional intimacy is not for the strong-willed or stubborn.
 It only comes to those that are willing to soften their hard exterior, allow others to take a look inside, and love them for who they are.
 Without this initial act of courage, the level of emotional intimacy will never reach its true potential.